Benning Heights–M Street Line

-The Benning Heights–M Street Line, designated Route V1, is a weekday peak-hour only bus route operated by the Washington Metropolitan Area Transit Authority between the neighborhood of Benning Heights and Smithsonian station of the Blue, Orange, and Silver Lines of the Washington Metro.
-The line runs every 20–30 minutes in the weekday peak-hour direction only.
-Trips take roughly 55 minutes.
+The Benning Heights–M Street Line, designated Route V1, was a weekday peak-hour only bus route operated by the Washington Metropolitan Area Transit Authority between the neighborhood of Benning Heights and Smithsonian station of the Blue, Orange, and Silver Lines of the Washington Metro.
+The line ran only every 20–30 minutes in the weekday peak-hour direction.
+Trips took roughly 55 minutes.

 Background

-Route V1 provides service between the neighborhood of Benning Heights, located in northeast Washington, D.C., and Smithsonian station, mostly running along M Street, Pennsylvania Avenue, and Minnesota Avenue in the weekday peak-hour direction only.
-This route provides Benning Heights residents easy access to Downtown without having to take the train.
-Route V1 currently operates out of Southern Avenue division.
+Route V1 provided service between the neighborhood of Benning Heights, located in northeast Washington, D.C., and Smithsonian station, mostly running along M Street, Pennsylvania Avenue, and Minnesota Avenue in the weekday peak-hour direction only.
+This route provided Benning Heights residents easy access to Downtown without having to take the train.
+Route V1 operated out of Southern Avenue division.

 History

 Route V1 originally operated as part of the Pan Am Parking Lot/Vienna Shuttle Line between Vienna/Fairfax–GMU station and Pan Am Shopping Center until January 22, 2001 when it was discontinued due to the new garage on the south side of Vienna/Fairfax-GMU station opened on January 18, 2001.

 The current Benning Heights–M Street Line was created as the Minnesota Ave-M St Line on December 28, 1991 under routes V7, V8, and V9.
 These routes replace the former route V4 from Minnesota Avenue station.
 The V4 was discontinued while a new V6 was introduced to operate alongside V7, V8 & V9 at their inception.

 Route V6 would operate between Deanwood station and Half & O Streets SW.
 Route V6 mostly operated along Kenilworth Avenue Service Road, Minnesota Avenue NE, M Street, Pennsylvania Avenue and then terminated at Half & O Streets SW.

 Route V7 would operate on weekdays only between Deanwood station and the Bureau of Engraving at Smithsonian station following most of V6 routing except running more along 7th Street SW then turned on D street, 12th street, and C street to terminate at Smithsonian station along 14th Street and Independence Avenue.
 Route V7 will end at Navy Yard–Ballpark station during late night service on weekdays and early morning and late nights on weekends.

 Route V8 would operate on weekends only following the same route as the V7 from Deanwood station but would be remain straight along 7th street and be extended to Archives station.

 Route V9 would operate between Benning Heights (H Street & Benning Road SE) and Bureau of Engraving at Smithsonian station along route V7 routing during weekday peak-hours in the peak direction only.
 Route V9 would operate along H street, Alabama Avenue, and Ridge Road before joining route V7 and V8 routing up to Potomac Avenue.